crcollins/chemtools-webapp/README.md

 SSH keys can be generated for direct access to the supercomputers, or you can provide your own.
 The ones being used are generated by PyCrypto and are 2048 bit keys.

 For the initial setup of the SSH keys, it does require a little bit of foot work.
-Which amounts to SSH-ing into the supercomputer of choice and running the following command, where <username> is your username.
+Which amounts to SSH-ing into the supercomputer of choice and running the following command, where $USERNAME is your username.

-    $ wget /account/public/<username>/ -O- >> ~/.ssh/authorized_keys
+    $ wget /account/public/$USERNAME/ -O- >> ~/.ssh/authorized_keys

 After this key is added nothing else will have to be done.